Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

 Make sure you are running the correct versions of operating system and software before you install the AMP files.

-* If you plan to use SAML Module for Alfresco Content Services authentication, check the requirements in [SAML prerequisites]({% link saml-module/latest/install/index.md %}#prerequisites) for more information.
+* If you plan to use SAML Module for Alfresco Content Services authentication, check the requirements in [SAML prerequisites]({% link saml-module/latest/install/index.md %}#prerequisites).
-* If you plan to transform MSG and EML files into PDF format, check the requirements in the [Transform Service prerequisites]({% link transform-service/latest/install/index.md %}#prerequisites %}).
+* If you plan to transform MSG and EML files into PDF format, check the requirements in [Transform Service prerequisites]({% link transform-service/latest/install/index.md %}#prerequisites).

 1. Stop the Alfresco server.